ericcornelissen/shescape/CONTRIBUTING.md

 ##### Mutation Testing Unit Tests

 The effectiveness of the unit tests is ensured by [mutation testing] (using [Stryker]).
-You can run mutation tests for using `npm run mutation:unit`, which will generate a mutation report at `_reports/mutation/unit.html`.
+You can run mutation tests for unit tests using the command `npm run mutation:unit`, which will generate a mutation report at `_reports/mutation/unit.html`.

 After you make changes to the `src/` code and have added tests, consider running mutation tests.
 Running mutation tests will tell you if there are behaviour changing modification that can be made to the source without the unit tests catching the change.
-Stryker labels such modifications as _Survived_.
+Such modifications are labeled as _Survived_.

 #### Integration Testing